elastic/kibana/docs/development/core/public/kibana-plugin-core-public.appmountparameters.theme_.md

 ## AppMountParameters.theme$ property

-An observable emitting [Core's theme](./kibana-plugin-core-public.coretheme.md)<!-- -->.
+An observable emitting .
 Should be used when mounting the application to include theme information.

 <b>Signature:</b>